mikeakohn/libkohnz/README.md

 and tracked..
 I had this idea.
-Instead of running gzip, which has to search for redundacies on its own to compress a file, I could create a library that creates gzip files with single function calls that either write data out, or give a distance / length to where redundant data is need to be repeated.
+Instead of running gzip, which has to search for redundacies on its own to compress a file, I could create a library that creates gzip files with single function calls that either writes data out, or give a distance / length to where redundant data is needed to be repeated.

 I created libkohnz to be able to compress these files with low CPU and memory overhead (since redundancies don't have to be searched for).